Learning from Regulatory Downgrades 2022

 |32||Co-operative Board Relationships|

-Under co-regulation, boards are responsible for ensuring the Regulatory Framework and Standards are met.
+Under co-regulation, boards and councillors are responsible for ensuring the Regulatory Framework and Standards are met.
 This means understanding – and meeting – those requirements, as well as ensuring a professional approach to the Regulator and regulation.
 The Regulator consults formally, and informally, on changes to the Regulatory Framework and Regulating the Standards.
 Boards should keep abreast of such consultations and the impact of subsequent changes.
+Ignorance is no excuse!

 - Keep up to Date